.

 That is a weight I still can’t bear.

-I mean, every once in awhile I want to remember you.
+I want to remember you.

 But the idea alone buckles my knees.